ccnmtl/mediathread/README.markdown

        # edit a file called `deploy_specific/settings.py` setting those same variables
-         which will override the values in `settings_shared.py` This is where we add custom settings for our deployment that will not be included in the open-sourced distribution
+         which will override the values in `settings_shared.py` This is where we add custom settings and templates for our deployment that will not be included in the open-sourced distribution